-When you establish a cable connection, high speed broadband is delivered over the same type of coaxial cable you use to access televisions services.
-A cable connection offers high speed Internet and is an ‘always on’ connection.
+When you establish a cable connection, high-speed broadband is delivered over the same type of coaxial cable you use to access televisions services.
+A cable connection offers high-speed Internet and is an ‘always on’ connection.
 The connection is delivered by the cable provider and then transmitted through a cable modem.

 DSL connectivity is delivered over copper telephone lines which are twisted together and used for transferring voice and data signals.
-A DSL Internet connection is established by delivering high speed broadband over telephone lines with connectivity established using a DSL modem or router.
+A DSL Internet connection is established by delivering high-speed broadband over telephone lines with connectivity established using a DSL modem or router.
 DSL comes in many different flavors: ADSL, HDSL, IDSL, RADSL, SDSL, UDSL, VDSL… the list goes on.
 Each flavor comes with its own bandwidth and distance limitations.

-Cable modems use Ethernet frames while DSL technologies rely on older Frame Relay or ATM switches that create additional overhead making your effective usable bandwidth a little lower than advertised since the cost of framing is passed on the end user.
+Cable modems use Ethernet frames while DSL technologies rely on older Frame Relay or ATM switches that create additional overhead making your effective usable bandwidth a little lower than advertised since the cost of framing is passed on the end-user.

 Both cable and most DSL connections offer asymmetric service in which download speed greatly exceeds upload.
 From the voice or video calling perspective, however, you are going to focus on the lowest as your total available bandwidth for voice and data.
 For example, Comcast’s 22/5Mbps service is, therefore, a 5Mbps service.
 That is all the bandwidth available for your voice and video calls as well as outbound data.
 But for many small businesses that are not heavily relying on telecommunications, this could be ok – 5 Mbps.
-A restaurant or a coffee ship does not send 10Mb image files like a medical office would.
+A restaurant or a coffee shop does not send 10Mb image files like a medical office would.

-Most modern cable and ADSL service providers offer full duplex connectivity.
-In lay man’s terms this means that you can send and receive at the same time.
-That said, however, some cable operators still utilize pre-DOCSIS 3.0 cable technology which does not employ frequency division to achieve full duplex communications.
+Most modern cable and ADSL service providers offer full-duplex connectivity.
+In layman’s terms, this means that you can send and receive at the same time.
+That said, however, some cable operators still utilize pre-DOCSIS 3.0 cable technology which does not employ frequency division to achieve full-duplex communications.
 This is not something you will notice that unless your bandwidth utilization starts to challenge the limits of the service you had purchased.

 Another problem is that bandwidth is not guaranteed by either telephone or cable companies to their respective DSL or cable customers.
 There is no prioritization or class of service offered with the cable or DSL.
 This means that if you do push your service to the limits, you will certainly begin to experience voice quality problems with the only choices remaining: upgrade your connection or curb your usage.

-Another problem is that service provider model relies on oversubscription.
+Another problem is that the service provider model relies on oversubscription.
 What this means to you is that when the node servicing your business gets oversubscribed – service provider is not under any great pressure to upgrade their infrastructure to deliver more bandwidth.
-What you get with 12/5Mbps service is not a commitment.
+What you get with the 12/5Mbps service is not a commitment.
 It’s a MAXIMUM SPEED your transfer is allowed to reach.

-This concept dates back to the beginning of bandwidth management and has become really popular with the mobile carriers.
+This concept dates back to the beginning of bandwidth management and has become really popular with mobile carriers.
 If you exceed the maximum allowable bandwidth under your plan – you will pay more.
 If you are a low-tech customer, you may have no idea why you are exceeding your bandwidth caps and being billed for more bandwidth than you were anticipating.
 Your best bet is to bring a competent consultant to identify the source of bandwidth and offer you options on either upgrading your service or managing bandwidth.

 While service prices vary in different parts of the country, DSL services tend to be slightly less expensive almost everywhere.
 This may have something to do with the fact that DSL is less expensive to provide because phone companies can reuse existing copper wiring that runs to every home.